matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 },
 ```

 On the top of the `<script>` tag, you may see the parts where we should fill in the address of the deployed `Greeter` contract and the path to its ABI.
-We will fill this fields in the following sections.
+We will fill these fields in the following sections.

 ```javascript
 // eslint-disable-next-line